-Sample Weekly Schedule (at a glance, subject to change, Eastern Standard Time):
+Sample Weekly Schedule (at a glance, subject to change):

 Monday, Wednesday, Friday: 1 – 4 pm Workshop Classes

-Tuesday, Thursday: 2 – 4 pm Question and Answer Sessions with Faculty and Visiting Writers
+Tuesday, Thursday: 2 – 4 pm Question and Answer Sessions with Faculty and Writers-in-Residence

-Evening Readings will feature faculty, visiting writers and students.
+Evening Readings will feature Faculty, Writers-in-Residence and students.